oscarvilla/kedro/docs/source/tutorial/package_a_project.md

 kedro package
 ```

-Kedro builds the package into the `dist` folder of your project, and creates one `.egg` file and one `.whl` file, which are [Python packaging formats for binary distribution](https://packaging.python.org/).
+Kedro builds the package into the `dist` folder of your project and creates one `.egg` file and one `.whl` file, which are [Python packaging formats for binary distribution](https://packaging.python.org/).

 The resulting package only contains the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
 This means that you can distribute the project to run elsewhere, such as on a separate computer with different configuration information, dataset and logging locations.